pauleveritt/tagstr-site/README.md

 ## Try tag strings today!

+## JupyterLite notebook

+No installation, no anything.
+A notebook, in your browser, with the a WASM Python built from the implementation.
+[Open greet notebook](https://pauleveritt.github.io/tagstr-site/playground/lab/index.html)

 ### Using [GitHub Codespaces](https://github.com/features/codespaces)

 The fastest way to try tag strings, right in your browser.